-Fate came in the form of lithe, hybrid Carolline Greene; make that Dr. Carolline Greene, expert in Hybrid Development and Studies, and the one who showed Mary Jane she could go after the man she really wanted.
+Fate came in the form of a lithe, hybrid Carolline Greene; make that Dr. Carolline Greene, an expert in Hybrid Development and Studies, and the one who showed Mary Jane she could go after the man she really wanted.
 A year down the road and Devon was still struggling to stay afloat with all of his responsibilities and battling the need for a companion even more.

 Carolline Greene loved the new life she was building in Garden.
 She had a home she could call her own.
 A few very dear friends she would do anything for.
 Most importantly though, she had a position at the hospital that allowed her the time and resources to help people like herself.
 Give them the support, knowledge, and understanding she never had.
 She saw a bright, albeit lonely future, but she could deal with that.
 It wasn’t until a leisurely morning run ended with her thwarting the attempted kidnapping of three kids did her life take a sudden and life-changing turn.

 Now that Fate has pushed them together, will Devon and Carolline look beyond first impressions and rumors to see what they could be?
-Mates meant to be together…forever.
+Mates meant to be together, forever.

 Devon Andersen jogged up the brick path leading to the front door of his house.
-Unlocking the massive wooden structure, he found Sebastian’s backpack sitting exactly where Devon had left it—right next to the door.
+Unlocking the massive wooden structure, he found Sebastian’s backpack sitting exactly where Devon had left it, right next to the door.
 He’d set it there the night before so he wouldn’t forget.
 A plan that was apparently an epic failure, yet again.
 Shaking his head at his own stupidity, he snatched up the bag, relocked the front door, and made his way back to his SUV.

 One would think he’d be used to getting the kids ready for their day at this point, almost two years after his wife Sasha’s death.
-Once he’d pulled himself out of the shock that rocked his mind and soul when his love died, he’d done what he did best…compartmentalized.
+Once he’d pulled himself out of the shock that rocked his mind and soul when his love died, he’d done what he did best, compartmentalized.
 He had blocked the pain and devastation, shoving it to the back of his mind into the deepest recesses he could find, and lived his life for three small, very important reasons.

-The big black Lincoln with the latest and greatest in safety features was filled with those important reasons—his kids.
+The big black Lincoln with the latest and greatest in safety features was filled with those important reasons?his kids.
 Marcus, his eldest at seven years old, had his window down and sat chatting with his baby brother, three-year-old Sebastian.
-Tabitha, his five-year-old daughter and spitting image of his deceased wife, sat on the other side of Sebastian attempting to read a book amid the boys’ constant chatter.
+Tabitha, his five-year-old daughter and the spitting image of his deceased wife, sat on the other side of Sebastian attempting to read a book amid the boys? constant chatter.
 One little hand was pushed up against her ear attempting, in vain, to block out her brothers.
 The other hand she kept on the page, flipping it as she read.

 Devon climbed into the driver’s side and tossed the dinosaur backpack onto the front passenger seat.
 “Found it.
 You guys ready to go?”
 He peered into the backseat, double-checking the kids were strapped into their seats.

 “We’ve been ready, Papa,” Tabitha piped up, not bothering to look up from her book.
 Her straight midnight black hair hung down, creating a curtain around her little face.
 If her nose were stuck any further in her book, she would probably disappear.
-She glanced up quickly, as if she sensed him staring at her, and smiled, a mischievous twinkle sparkling in her bright green eyes.
+She glanced up quickly as if she sensed him staring at her, and smiled, a mischievous twinkle sparkling in her bright green eyes.

 He winked and smiled back at his little girl, swallowing down the pain threatening to well up.
 God, it killed him every time he looked at her.
 Not in a bad way.
 Never in a bad way.
 No, it was in a way that had his heart clenching and aching all over again at their loss.
 Tabitha was a mini version of her mother.
 Quiet and well-mannered.
 A tiny, fragile frame very much like Sasha’s.
 He worried about her every minute of the day.
 Every time she went to school, or he had to be separated from her, his anxiety skyrocketed, which seemed to be happening more than he wanted.
 However, his job didn’t allow for more flexibility in his schedule, and neither did her schooling.

 The rush of a familiar sadness gripped his chest, as the oxygen stopped up in his lungs.
 He closed his eyes and concentrated on the good.
-Forced himself to keep breathing and go on like he had since the day of the accident.
+Forced himself to keep breathing and go on as he had since the day of the accident.
 One breath in.
 One breath out.

 He’d lost the love of his life.
 His children had lost their mother.
 A beautiful, gentle woman who dedicated each and every waking moment to them.
 They would never again feel her soft kiss goodnight after she sang a lullaby.
 They would never experience her turning the lights out and whispering my eternal love into the quiet of the room.

 She wouldn’t kiss their boo-boos, soothe their hurt feelings, or see their first shifts.
 If they shifted at all.
-She wouldn’t see them grow into taciturn teenagers, or help guide them through falling in love and conquering overwhelming heartbreak when it didn’t work out.
+She wouldn’t see them grow into taciturn teenagers or help guide them through falling in love and conquering overwhelming heartbreak when it didn’t work out.
 She would never see them enter adulthood, or experience what it would be like to become a grandmother.